-- Proof of RN licensure and APRN certification prior to expiration - Current American Heart Association BLS, ACLS, and PALS certifications - Urine drug screen within one month of first day of classes (See Drug and Alcohol Screening Policy).
-Students are required to repeat the drug screen if the negative result is dilute.
-Drug screens are completed through PreCheck and uploaded to SentryMD. - HIPAA training completion certificate (found in SOLE) - Completed TB questionnaire (If students miss the annual TB questionnaire, the TB screening required upon admission will need to be repeated) - Official documentation of an influenza vaccine by November 15 - Signed handbook signature page
+- Urine drug screen (See Drug and Alcohol Screening Policy) (within one month of expiration) Students are required to repeat the drug screen if the negative result is dilute.
+Drug screens are completed through PreCheck and uploaded to SentryMD. - HIPAA training completion certificate (found in SOLE) - Completed TB questionnaire (If students miss the annual TB questionnaire, the TB screening required upon admission will need to be repeated) - Official documentation of an influenza vaccine (November 15 deadline) - Signed handbook signature page